 When we are involved in creative play, we are making something, but the point is not the something, but the making.

-Sketches in p5.js based on the exercises in Composition: A series of exercises in art structure for the use of students and teachers by Arthur Wesley Dow.
+How to explain pictures to a computer: Composition is an ongoing project in which I respond to the exercises in Arthur Wesley Dow's Composition: A series of exercises in art structure for the use of students and teachers.

 In the space arts there are three structural elements with which harmonies may be built up: